Dave Carter: Death and tributes

 Many had predicted that the duo was destined for success beyond the typical folk music circles.
 Jim Olsen, president of Carter's record label, Signature Sounds, said, "I always believed it would only take one cover by a major star to unveil his work to the rest of the world; and I was convinced that was going to happen.
 Somebody was going to open the door for them; and the thing about Dave's music is that once people heard it, they became lifelong fans."
 Fellow folksinger and journalist Matt Watroba wrote, "It would make sense at this point to say that Dave Carter was on the verge of something big.
 The truth, however, is that Dave was something big already.
 He moved the people lucky enough to know him or his music in a way that has launched an outpouring of tributes, memories and love."

 Grammer decided to keep the duo's appointment to play the 2002 Falcon Ridge Folk Festival the following week and a tribute concert was arranged.
 The tribute included performances by a number of Carter's admirers singing his songs.
 Highlights included Chris Smither's cover of "Crocodile Man", Mark Erelli singing "Cowboy Singer", a rendition of "Happytown" by The Kennedys, and "Farewell to Saint Dolores" by Eddie From Ohio.
 Grammer herself opened the show with "The Mountain" and closed with "Gentle Soldier of My Soul".
 Several artists have since written tributes in Carter's honor and in 2005 Grammer released Flower of Avalon, including nine previously unrecorded songs by Carter.

 Songwriting

 Dave Carter's songs have been covered by many others, most notably by Judy Collins and Willie Nelson ("When I Go"), Joan Baez ("The Mountain"), Lucy Kaplansky ("Cowboy Singer") and Chris Smither ("Crocodile Man").
 Tributes to Dave following his death were written by Tracy Grammer ("The Verdant Mile") and Richard Shindell ("So Says the Whippoorwill"), among others.

 One song, "Gentle Arms of Eden", was added to the hymnal in at least one Unitarian Universalist congregation.
 More of Carter's songs were recorded by Tracy Grammer on her 2005 album Flower of Avalon.

+Dave Carter was the first winner of the songwriting contest held at Sisters Folk Festival in 1995.
+In 2005 the contest took his name, becoming the Dave Carter Memorial Songwriting Contest, to honor both his initial victory and his advocacy of the festival in the subsequent years.
+Carter is listed among the winners of the 1998 edition of the Kerrville New Folk Songwriting Competition.
+He also won the 1998 edition of the Wildflower Performing Songwriter Award and the Napa Valley Folk Festival Emerging Songwriter Award.